 Oh, I don’t mean to put the milk away in the cupboard.
 In fact, I don’t do that anymore.
 (I stop myself halfway there.)
 And I don’t intend to leave my wallet in the car, then spend 30 minutes filling a shopping cart with dozens of items I cannot pay for.
 (I haven’t saved myself from that one, yet).
 I have every intention to fill out and mail in that form.
 I set alarms.
 Write myself notes.
 Too bad I don’t paste the blasted thing to my hand because upon the chimed hour the form is usually nowhere to be found.

 I am therefore mostly organized.
 Especially with small, inconsequential things.
 Yes, indeed, you should see my receipt folder.
 ‘Tis a work of beauty.
 But did I remember to put in the receipt for the latest thingamabob that we now need to return?
 Not likely.

-I wrote about the absolute fiasco I made of my first published magazine article over at A Splintered Mind.
+I created an absolute fiasco while negotiating my first published magazine article.
 I did things like negotiate for certain rights, then mailed the contract back all signed without amending the rights I had fought for.
 The publisher was kind enough to mail it back.
 Embarrassing.